Sugar Ray Leonard: The Brawl in Montreal

 On June 20, 1980, Leonard returned to the Olympic Stadium in Montreal to defend his title against Roberto Durán before a crowd of 46,317.
-Durán, the former Undisputed World Lightweight Champion for 6 1/2 years, had a record of 71–1 and was the #1 welterweight contender and considered the best "Pound for Pound" fighter in the world.
+Durán, the former Undisputed World Lightweight Champion for 6 1/2 years, had a record of 71–1 and was the No. 1 welterweight contender and considered the best "Pound for Pound" fighter in the world.
 Durán received $1.5 million and Leonard, working for a percentage of the closed-circuit gate as well as a guarantee, received over $9 million.

 Durán forced the issue and took the fight to Leonard, cutting off the ring and denying Leonard space to fight his fight.
 Durán attacked at almost every turn.
 Leonard battled back again and again, but he had to work just to find room to breathe and swing, at times simply to survive.
 In the second, Durán rocked Leonard with a left hook, sending him into the ropes.
 Leonard started to do better by the fifth round, finding some punching room and throwing numerous multi-punch combinations.
 The two fought with great intensity throughout the fight.
 According to Bill Nack:

 It was, from almost the opening salvo, a fight that belonged to Durán.
 The Panamanian seized the evening and gave it what shape and momentum it had.
 He took control, attacking and driving Leonard against the ropes, bulling him back, hitting him with lefts and rights to the body as he maneuvered the champion against the ropes from corner to corner.
 Always moving forward, he mauled and wrestled Leonard, scoring inside with hooks and rights.
 For three rounds Durán drove at Sugar Ray with a fury, and there were moments when it seemed the fight could not last five.
 Unable to get away, unable to counter and unable to slide away to open up the ring, Leonard seemed almost helpless under the assault.
 Now and then he got loose and countered—left-right-left to Durán's bobbing head—but he missed punches and could not work inside, could not jab, could not mount an offense to keep Durán at bay.

 Durán was awarded a unanimous decision, although it was mistakenly read as a majority decision in the ring.
 The scorecard of judge Angelo Poletti was incorrectly added and announced as 147–147.
 He actually scored it 148–147.
 In rounds, he had it three for Durán, two for Leonard, and ten even.
 Sports Illustrated called his scorecard "a monument to indecision."
 Judges Raymond Baldeyrou and Harry Gibbs scored the fight 146–144 and 145–144, respectively.
 Associated Press had it 144–141 for Durán, while The New York Times had Leonard ahead 144–142.

 "I did the best I could," Leonard said.
 "I think I pretty much fought from the heart."
 Asked if Leonard was the best he ever fought, Durán thought for a moment and then answered, "Si, si."
 Durán said.
 "He does have a heart.
 That's why he's living."